Esen Taishi: Youth and early career

-After his father died in 1438, Esen inherited his position, taishi, for the reigning khan Taisun Khan (reigned 1433–52).
+After his father died in 1438 (or 1444), Esen inherited his position, taishi, for the reigning khan Taisun Khan (reigned 1433–52).
 Under Esen Taishi's leadership, the Mongols under Taisun Khan unified the North Yuan, including the Jurchens and Tuvans in Manchuria and Siberia.
 In the 1430s, Esen also took over control of the Mongol kingdom known as Kara Del in the Hami oasis between the Gobi and the Takla Makan deserts.
 After 1443–45 the Northern Yuan reached Korea.

 Conflict with Ming dynasty

 Background

-Esen entered into conflict with the Ming dynasty.
-The Ming dynasty had for some time pursued a "divide and rule" strategy in dealings with their northern neighbors, maintaining trade relationships, functioning as a kind of state-subsidized monopoly, with multiple leaders who they could then turn against one another by inciting jealousy or suggesting intrigue.
+Esen entered into conflict with the Ming dynasty, which had for some time pursued a "divide and rule" strategy in dealings with their northern neighbors, maintaining trade relationships, functioning as a kind of state-subsidized monopoly, with multiple leaders whom they could then turn against one another by inciting jealousy or suggesting intrigue.
 However, a unified Northern Yuan was less susceptible to such tactics.
 Many of the tribes brought under Oirat dominion had inhabited areas claimed by the Ming, and other tribes had been pushed south into Ming territory seeking to escape Oirat subjugation.
 The Chagatayid Hami oasis, furthermore, had paid tribute to the emperor before Esen convinced its ruler to pay tribute to the Oirats instead.
 Throughout the 1440s, Esen increased both the frequency of tribute missions to the Ming and the number of representatives sent on each mission.
 According to surviving Chinese accounts, the Oirats asked for more and more lucrative tribute and trade agreements.

 The Ming tried to stir rivalry between Taisun Khan, but Esen chose "rivals" below him in status to counter the divide and rule strategy.
 So the Ming resorted to another strategy: to buy off the Northern Yuan with gifts.

 Esen encouraged hundreds of Mongol, Hami, and Samarkand-based Muslim merchants to accompany his missions to the Ming Emperor.
 Beginning in 1439 Taisun Khan and Esen sent envoys to the Ming, often numbering more than 1,000.
 They asked for more and more gifts.
 In response to this inflation of numbers, the Emperor Yingzong of Ming (1427–64) decreased trade with Esen and Taisun Khan, and closed border trade with the Northern Yuan.